-Rebound free throws, spend a team minutes asking questions, get under the basket and be a defensive obstacle to help them work on finishing for a few minutes, be a passing partner, encourage them to work on their left hand.
+Rebound free throws, spend a team minutes asking questions, get under the basket and be a defensive obstacle to help them work on finishing for a few minutes, be a passing partner, and encourage them to work on their left hand.

-Do all of this in a laid back, conversational tone while getting to know them as people!
+Do all of this in a laid-back, conversational tone while getting to know them as people!

-An old coaching adage states that "people don't care how much you know until they know how much you care."
+An old coaching adage states that "People don't care how much you know until they know how much you care."

 Live this out in your daily interactions with your players.